 Background full of random shapes

-Guidance for supporting the mental health and wellbeing of refugees
+Guidance for supporting the mental health of Afghan asylum seekers and refugees

 This resource is directed towards professionals or volunteers that will come into contact with the Afghan refugee population and is intended to help you support the mental health and wellbeing of those refugees.